-Figure B1.
-The cluster of 10-minute DEL data in the freestream versus the DEL estimations from simulations in each mean wind speed
+Figure A2.
+The cluster of 10 min DEL data in the freestream versus the DEL estimations from simulations in each mean wind speed.

-Figure C1.
-The filtered power production data versus mean wind speed, measured by met-mast mounted anemometer, (blue) compared with the nominal power curve (red)
+Figure A3.
+The filtered power production data versus mean wind speed, measured by met-mast-mounted anemometers (blue), compared with the nominal power curve (red).